the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Concerning our discussion about security above, grouping your QA code into your Prod endpoints removes the ability to cleanly toggle QA code as needed in higher-tier environments.
 It's much more straightforward to disallow an endpoint name rather than a payload flag or HTTP header, and keeps intent intact.

-Also, it increases the risk that new or unfamiliar devs accidentally switch QA on, and when users starts seeing HTTP error payloads in the UI, we all lose.
+Also, it increases the risk that new or unfamiliar devs accidentally switch QA on, and when users start seeing HTTP error payloads in the UI, we all lose.

 **Reason #2**: Response Validation